Talent Acquisition & Recruiting Strategy

 Recruiting Process Audit — $7,500–$12,000

-A diagnostic assessment of your current recruiting function.
-Best for organizations that have a recruiting process but suspect it’s not working as well as it should — or that want data before investing in a full buildout.
+A diagnostic assessment of your current hiring function.
+Best for organizations that have a hiring process but suspect it isn’t working as well as it should — or that want a clear read before investing in a full build.

-What you get: Current-state assessment of the full recruiting lifecycle (sourcing through offer), interview process evaluation across departments and hiring managers, time-to-fill and quality-of-hire analysis using your existing data, candidate experience review, hiring manager feedback interviews, and a findings report with prioritized recommendations — whether you engage us for the buildout or implement internally.
+What you get: Current-state assessment of the full hiring lifecycle (sourcing through offer), interview process evaluation across departments and hiring managers, analysis of speed, cost, quality, and candidate experience using your existing data, a read on how consistently your interviewers evaluate candidates, hiring manager interviews, and a findings report with a maturity score and prioritized recommendations — whether you engage us for the buildout or implement internally.

-A full recruiting infrastructure build — from sourcing strategy to structured interviews to hiring manager enablement.
+A full recruiting infrastructure build — the selection core plus the surrounding lifecycle.
 Best for companies that are scaling, building their first real recruiting function, or replacing an ad hoc process with something that produces consistent, measurable results.

 Timeline: 6–10 weeks typical, depending on the number of role families and complexity.